bijoycp/hand-gesture-controlled-vlc-player-tensorflow-object-detection-api/README.md

 -protobuf.zip
 -generate_tfrecord.py

+## run the program in colab
 open the object-detection.ipynb program and run the program using colab
 https://colab.research.google.com/

+##download the trained model
 after running the program you will get a trained model in

 hand_sign_out_inference_graph directory
 downlod the directory into your local pc
+## runthe program in pc
 run the object_detection_webcam_1.py